MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 # PIC32MZW1_Curiosity_OOB
 OOB demo collateral for PIC23MZW1 Curiosty board

-<span style="color:red">*This is a placeholder repository to host production versions of the OOB demo.
-Currently, the demo is under development and is not available for use*</span>.
+**This is a placeholder repository to host production versions of the OOB demo.
+Currently, the demo is under development and is not available for use**